programwar/docker-node-mongo/README.md

 > Simple example of a dockerized Node/Mongo app

-> Original respo was modified to create a REST API based on https://github.com/carlosazaustre/node-api-rest-example
+> Original repo was modified to create a REST API based on https://github.com/carlosazaustre/node-api-rest-example

 ## Quick Start